cosmos/cosmjs/README.md

 1. `AuthExtension` and all higher level Stargate clients only support `BaseAccount`s for all functionality, including getting account numbers and sequences for transaction signing.
-This will be implemented in the 0.25 series.
+This will be implemented for all common Cosmos SDK account types in the 0.25 series.

 ## Get in touch